daniel8lopes/omnia3/docs/pages/omnia3/API/omnia3_api_swagger.md

 To do that, first you need to register your client in the platform ([see here how](omnia3_management_introduction.html#4-api-clients)).

-After the register, using the generated _Client ID_ and _Client Secret_ you are able to authenticate in the platform and to start using the API.
+After the register, using the generated _Client ID_ and _Client Secret_ you are able to authenticate on the platform and to start using the API.